Co-presidents: Rosemary Penwarden and James Sutherland

-Steve Ward, electric and recumbent bicycle enthusiast.
-Steve also operates a welding workshop (previously known as the Valley Anvil and since March 2016 has carried out a number of electric bike conversions and repairs.
+Steve Ward, aka Captain Bikeheart, electric and recumbent bicycle enthusiast.
+Steve also operates a welding workshop (previously known as the Valley Anvil) and since March 2016 has carried out a number of electric bike conversions and repairs.
 He has also provided basic light engineering support for others working in the Valley Community Workspace.
 One-off unusual projects have also been completed, such as building a trike-balancebike for a special needs child, and a blender bike for WellSouth.
 It has been a time of developing skills and ideaswhich can be used for more varied work in the future.

 Steve has a varied background including designing and building a house with a stand-alone power system, setting up and operating remote power systems for the Department of Conservation, as a teacher for Red Cross, ambulance officer team leader for Alpine Search and Rescue working across the South Westland and Mt Cook areas.
 He is also a qualified automotive engineer, and has been involved in both light engineering and building design and construction.
 Steve lives in North East Valley with his partner, Kaitrin Mc Mullan, and her extended family.

 Christine Keller is a local weaver and valley resident.
 Christine has taught weaving for many years and was delighted to move her studio the LoomRoom into the VCW at the end of April 2018.

 Christine is also interested in innovative low-cost ways to build and insulate her classroom, as can be seen at her workshop in the VCW.

-Paul Campbell.
-Paul helped form Dunedin’s Makerspace and runs it day to day.
-He owns Moonbase Otago, an embedded software and hardware design consulting company which works worldwide.
+Paul Campbell and Ian Rees are core members of Dunedin’s Makerspace.
+Paul owns Moonbase Otago, an embedded software and hardware design consulting company which works worldwide.
 Paul has worked in the IT industry for 30 years programming, designing hardware and building chips.

 Other VCW supporters: